systemphil/sphil/.github/PULL_REQUEST_TEMPLATE.md

         ```

         </details>
-    - [ ] If the article is a stub or you want to actively encourage contribution, please add the following code at the bottom of the article content:
+    - [ ] My article is a stub or I want to actively encourage contribution, I've added the Stub component:
         <details>
         <summary>
         See example 🌿